 The use of a permitted calculator is allowed on all sections of the state-required assessment including those sections labeled non-calculator for students with an IEP or 504 Plan.
 The test administrator is not permitted to encourage the use of a calculator.

-It is the examinee's responsibility to know whether his/her type of calculator is permitted.
+It is the examinee's responsibility to know whether their calculator is permitted.
 Calculators that hold documents or programs must have all documents and programs removed that have computer algebra system functionality.